USSBA/terraform-aws-rds-downsync/README.md

 # terraform-aws-rds-downsync

-The RDS downsync module is responsible for taking a database dump from a environment and restoring it to another (prod > stg).
-The environments currently must be in the same AWS account.
+A terraform module abstracting a proven method for synchronizing an RDS database from once instance to another.
+In addition does support the ability to run custom SQL scripts that can be used for sanitization purposes during the restore operation.

-This module does not yet support cross account access.
+**This module does not yet support cross account access.**

 ## Database Support